 Games differ from other media in that the fictional world emerges from the player's actions; it is not defined by an authorial narrative.
 The game designer prepares a space of potential experience, creating the possibility for the player to explore and engage in ways that will be fun and challenging.
 In this module you will develop skills in building a world, the rules that govern it and the events with which the player may engage.
-You will learn to design the look of the level, how the player moves about, the sound effects, pacing, goals and rewards, character design, plot and narrative.
-You will have the opportunity in the module to develop your design plans into an industry standard design document for a series of levels, characters and a narrative that provides engaging challenges suited to a range of player abilities and game progression.
+You will learn to design the look of the level, how the player moves about, the pacing, goals and rewards, character design, plot and narrative.
+You will have the opportunity in the module to develop your design plans for a series of levels, characters and a narrative that provides engaging challenges suited to a range of player abilities and game progression.

-- Game dynamics and emergent gameplay
+- Game concept and context

-- Puzzles and challenges
+- Gameplay and Mechanics

 Good (C- to B+)

 - Well known links between topics are described

 - Good presentation with accurate communication